masaccio/numbers-parser/README.md

 ### Cell references

-Data for single cells is accessed using Table.cell().
-Cell references can be references can be either zero-offset row/column integers or an Excel/Numbers cell reference using a column letter and row number.

 Data for single cells is accessed using [`numbers_parser.Table.cell()`](#numbers_parser.Table.cell) references can be either zero-offset row/column integers or an Excel/Numbers cell reference using a column letter and row number.